bedezign/dchelper/README.md

 ## Shell

 DCHelper adds a `shell`-command.
 By doing `dchelper shell php` for example, it will trigger a (login) shell for in the related container.
-This actually runs `docker exec -it <container> bash -l` in the background, but it will allow you to specify the compose service name instead of having to figure out the docker container name.
+This actually runs `docker exec -it <container> <command>` in the background, but it will allow you to specify the compose service name instead of having to figure out the docker container name.

+Due to [this](https://github.com/moby/moby/issues/33794) and [this](https://github.com/moby/moby/issues/10341) (issues with the pseudo terminal size not being set correctly) the default command currently executed is actually ``'/bin/bash -c "export COLUMNS=`tput cols`; export LINES=`tput lines`; exec bash -l"'``.

 By using `COMPOSE_SHELL_DEFAULT=service-name` in your environment you can indicate what service to use if none was specified.
 This can also be done by adding `SHELL_DEFAULT=1` to one of your service environment definitions.